Pulmonary & Critical Care Fellowship Programs

 The fellowship program values diversity and strongly encourages applicants from a wide variety of backgrounds.
 Our fellowship program participates in the Electronic Residency Application Service (ERAS) and therefore applicants need to submit their application through the ERAS system.
 We will be participating in the National Residency Match Program (NRMP).
 After we receive your completed application including three supporting letters, your file will be reviewed and you will be notified regarding the availability of an interview.
 The requirements include:

-• M.D., D.O., or equivalent degree
+• MD, DO, or equivalent degree

-• Successful completion of an ACGME-certified internal medicine, family medicine, neurology, psychiatry, or pediatrics residency program sponsored by a major university in the United States or Canada
+• Successful completion of an ACGME-certified internal medicine, family medicine, neurology, psychiatry, otolaryngology or pediatrics residency program sponsored by a major university in the United States or Canada

 • For graduates of medical schools outside the U.S. and Canada, appropriate certification by the USMLE/FLEX